Medical Marijuana Registration

 With over 50 years of combined experience, the physicians of ChiroCare of Florida are dedicated to providing you and your entire family with the highest quality of care.
 We focus on all-natural healing, sourcing innovative chiropractic therapies, as well as embracing a new age of pain relief and wellness, including medical marijuana.

 At ChiroCare of Florida, we’ve pledged to serve our patients with holistic therapies, never prescribing harmful narcotics or advising our patients to receive invasive surgeries.
-Instead, we utilize the most cutting-edge chiropractic treatments, using tools like cryotherapy chambers and hot lasers to treat pain at the source and promote wellness throughout the body.
+Instead, we utilize the most cutting-edge chiropractic treatments, using tools like hot lasers to treat pain at the source and promote wellness throughout the body.

 With the recent legalization of the use of medicinal cannabis, ChiroCare of Florida has made strides to be able to prescribe medical marijuana to help effectively treat our patients suffering chronic pain, illnesses, and debilitating conditions.
 To learn more how to get your medical marijuana card at ChiroCare of Florida, continue reading.